 Ms. Prentice received her Bachelor of Arts degree and Certificate in Policy Journalism and Media Studies from Duke University in December 2007.
 She went on to graduate from Rutgers School of Law-Newark, where she was a Dean’s Merit Scholar, served as Senior Submissions Editor with distinction of the Women’s Rights Law Reporter, and received the Eric Neisser pro bono service award.
 While at law school, Ms. Prentice worked at the Rutgers Constitutional Litigation Clinic and also taught a Constitutional Law Debate class to Newark high school students through the New Jersey Law and Education Empowerment Project (NJLEEP).

 Ms. Prentice is a graduate of the Justice Morris Pashman and the John C. Lifland American Inns of Court.
-She is admitted to practice in New Jersey and New York as well as in the United States District Court for the District of New Jersey.
+She is admitted to practice in New Jersey as well as in the United States District Court for the District of New Jersey.